OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/nodejs/README.md

 Select a groupchat and add the bot to chat.

 Send `getchat` message to the bot, you will recieve a consent card by the bot in your personal scope.

+## Interacting with the bot in GroupChat

+Select a groupchat and add the bot to chat.

+Send `getchat` message to the bot, you will recieve a consent card by the bot in your personal scope.

+## Deploy the bot to Azure

+To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.